mtj0928/strict-concurrency-tips/README.md

 | Swift 5 | false | fase |
 | Swift 5 + StrictConcurrency | false | true |
 | Swift 6 | true | true |

+## Reference
+[The Swift Concurrency Migration Guide](https://www.swift.org/migration/documentation/migrationguide) is the official migration guide.
+The contents are updated daily, and they are the most reliable informations.
+This repository also refer the guideline.